-Our patrol area includes the trails and slopes around the Jackson Visitor Center at Paradise and lower Mazama Ridge - including Reflection Lakes and the Tatoosh Range.
+Our patrol area includes the trails and slopes around Paradise, including Mazama Ridge, Glacier Vista, Reflection Lakes and the Tatoosh Range.
 These areas see the most visitor activity and are the focus of Nordic Patrol.
-Typically, Nordic Patrol does not patrol above Glacier Vista.
 When snow keeps the road to Paradise closed, we patrol the trails around Longmire Village.

-Patrol duties include; Greeting and assisting visitors, marking trails, maintaining signs, roping-off hazards, shoveling snow, and assisting Park personnel.
-On occasion, Nordic Patrol may assist with search and rescue of lost or injured visitors.
+Patrol duties include: Greeting and assisting visitors in the backcountry, marking trails, maintaining signs, roping-off hazards, and assisting Park Rangers.
+Nordic Patrol occasionally assists with search and rescue of lost or injured visitors.